Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Framework

 \subsection{Design Considerations}

 Our solution aims to address the following objectives:

 \textbf{A real-time solution:} The solutions proposed in many prior studies craft adversarial perturbations for a known digital audio signal, add the perturbation to the input signal, and feed the perturbed signal to the learning model.
 However, such a solution will not work for a normal, ongoing conversation in real life.
 Crafting an adversarial perturbation based on the Speaker's audio file is impossible, since in an actual conversation this data is unavailable in advance (i.e., the Speaker has not spoken, so the sample does not exist).
-To address this challenge, in this study we design a universal adversarial perturbation that can be added to any digital audio signal.
+We address this challenge by designing a universal adversarial perturbation that can be added to any digital audio signal.

 \textbf{A live data stream:} An adversarial perturbation for a prerecorded audio sample has a constant length.
 Hence, it cannot be used for digital audio signals of a different length or for a live audio stream.
 To address this challenge, we crafted a short perturbation that can be added repeatedly over a longer audio sample.
-As a result, the perturbation can be added to samples of different lengths, including a live data stream.
+As a result, the perturbation can be added to samples of different lengths, including live data streams.

-\textbf{Effective against a high privileged eavesdropper:} Most eavesdroppers collect data from the victims' endpoint or by performing a man-in-the-middle attack on the communication channel.
-If the perturbation is added after the Eavesdropper collects the audio signal, it will be useless.
+\textbf{Effective against a high privileged eavesdropper:} In 2020, both the popularity of nonencrypted VoIP applications and the number of cybercrime victims increased~\cite{interpol2020, ibm2020what}.
+Therefore, a realistic solution must be effective against a high privileged eavesdropper that can collect data from the victim's endpoint or by performing a man-in-the-middle attack on the communication channel.
+If the perturbation is added after the Eavesdropper collects the audio signal, it is useless.
 Therefore, the perturbation is added to the Speaker's digital audio signal in a TED.
-We assume that even if the Eavesdropper has compromised the Speaker's endpoint, he/she cannot compromise the TED connected to it.
-Thus, the digital audio signal that reaches the Speaker’s endpoint already includes the perturbation.
-Such a setup also decreases the Eavesdropper's ability to automatically detect the presence of the perturbation.
+It is safe to assume that even if the Eavesdropper has compromised the Speaker's endpoint, he/she cannot compromise the TED connected to it.
+Thus, the digital audio signal that reaches the Speaker’s endpoint already includes the UAP.
+Such a setup decreases the Eavesdropper's ability to automatically detect the presence of the UAP.

-\textbf{Agnostic to third party applications:} We assume that the Speaker and Listener are regular people and therefore communicate via popular, commonly-used applications.
-Thus, our solution aims to work even when the audio signal is sent via various third party applications that use common automatic compression processes (e.g., Skype, Zoom).
+\textbf{Agnostic to third-party applications:} We assume that the Speaker and Listener are regular people and thus communicate via popular VoIP applications.
+Thus, our solution aims to work even when the audio signal is sent via various popular third-party applications that use common automatic compression processes (e.g., Skype, Zoom, Slack, and Google Meet).